List of EastEnders characters introduced in 1998: Gianni di Marco

-Gianni di Marco, played by Marc Bannerman, is Beppe (Michael Greco)'s hotheaded younger brother.
+Gianni di Marco, played by Marc Bannerman, is Beppe di Marco's (Michael Greco) hotheaded younger brother.
 He works as a chef in the family restaurant, and later becomes manager of the business.
-Gianni has relationships with several women in Walford, and backs Beppe in various run-ins with Grant and Phil Mitchell (Ross Kemp and Steve McFadden), as the two groups of brothers often have conflicts over several interests.
+Gianni has relationships with several women in Walford, and backs Beppe in various run-ins with Grant (Ross Kemp) and Phil Mitchell (Steve McFadden), as the two groups of brothers often have conflicts over several interests.

 Luisa di Marco

-Luisa di Marco, played by Stella Tanner, is the wife of Bruno (Leon Lissek).
+Luisa di Marco, played by Stella Tanner, is married to Bruno (Leon Lissek).
 She is often troubled by the antics of her grandchildren, and when she sees her youngest granddaughter Nicky (Carly Hillman) kissing Martin Fowler (James Alexandrou), the shock is too much and she suffers a stroke.
 She recovers but remains frail and in December Luisa and Bruno decide to take a trip to Italy before it was too late.
 When they get there they liked it so much that they decide to stay.

 Nicky di Marco

-Nicoletta "Nicky" di Marco, played by Carly Hillman, arrives with her mother Rosa (Louise Jameson), brothers Beppe and Gianni (Michael Greco and Marc Bannerman), and sister Teresa (Leila Birch) in 1998.
+Nicoletta "Nicky" di Marco, played by Carly Hillman, arrives in Albert Square as a teenager with her mother Rosa (Louise Jameson), brothers Beppe and Gianni (Michael Greco and Marc Bannerman), and sister Teresa (Leila Birch) in 1998.
 Nicky becomes the best friend of Sonia Jackson (Natalie Cassidy) and briefly dates Jamie Mitchell (Jack Ryder), Asif Malik (Ashvin Luximon) and Martin Fowler (James Alexandrou).